 I was able to get hold of a local client, whom I still work with until today, who gave me all sorts of travel related subjects to right on.
 I also maintained a family travel blog and felt that the subject was what I was truly passionate about.

 Finding out what you really want to write about can be a looong journey.

 It took me a while to find out what I really wanted to focus my personal blog on, much less find out what I wanted to write about for a living.
 After all, if it’s money that’s coming in, I would definitely want to take it one way or another, no matter how boring or complicated the subject is.

 Most of the times, the things that you become really good at are those that you are passionate about.
 Even if you are not an expert at it just yet.

-I also highly recommend in investing in yourself.
-Upgrade your skills by enrolling in courses.
+I also highly recommend investing in yourself and constantly upgrading your skills.